 A row of glass boomerang-shaped awards with wooden bases displayed on a black tablecloth at an awards ceremony.
 Each award is engraved with the recipient’s name and category.
 In the background, large white foam letters spell ‘OORALA’ in front of a dimly lit dining area.

-Student awards will be awarded in four categories (Student Growth & Resilience, Student Academic Excellence, Student Community Leadership and Student Creative and Cultural Achievement).
-The student awards are open to all UNE Aboriginal and/or Torres Strait Islander pathways enabling, undergraduate, postgraduate and higher degree research students.
-This includes students that have graduated or are due to graduate in 2025.
+Student awards will be awarded in five categories (Student Growth & Resilience, Student Academic Excellence, Student Community Leadership and Student Creative and Cultural Achievement, Student Leadership).
+The student awards are open to all UNE Aboriginal and/or Torres Strait Islander foundations, undergraduate, postgraduate and higher degree research students.
+This includes students that have graduated or are due to graduate in 2026.

 Have a look at the 2025 winners